 It’s World Gratitude Day today.
 A day on which we should be counting our blessings and saying thanks for all we have.

 To be honest, gratitude is something with which I struggle.
-If we are to believe the self-help tomes and the manifestation gurus, our inability to give thanks is probably one of the biggest obstacles we face on our road to self-fulfilment and living the life of our dreams.
+If we are to believe the self-help tomes and the manifestation gurus, our inability to give thanks is probably one of the biggest obstacles we face on our road to self-fulfillment and living the life of our dreams.

 As parents, one of the best things we can do is to teach our kids to say please and thank you.
-Teach them to count their blessings and to try to see the glass half full.
+Teach them to count their blessings and to try to see the glass as half full.

 Manners are a vital part of gratitude – both are about showing respect to others no matter who they are.

 In the ‘old days’, the teaching of such things was also supported by the church but as church attendance seems to be dwindling, at least for the Church of England and the Church of Wales, there seems to be a distinct vacuum.

 Ingratitude and bad manners abound right across all age groups.
 We have been encouraged to worship at the altar of the self for far too long whilst ignoring petty injustices and day-to-day rudeness.

 So what, you might ask?
 The problem is that these things burgeon and grow and gradually pervade all aspects of modern life.

 At weddings and christenings, it is hard to see above the raised throng of smartphones waving in the air trying to film the event.

 We have to be asked to turn our phones off before theatrical performances.